mattermost/docs/source/process/bug-fix-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Generate a list of contributors for Changelog
-    - Ask Platform team to provide list of [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13) for Changelog
+    - Ask martin.kraft to provide a list of Database changes, API changes, WebSocket event changes, and config.json setting changes for Changelog.
+[See example request](https://github.com/mattermost/docs/pull/3398#issuecomment-593411501)
 2. Logistics @hanna.park:
     - Mail out contributor and security researcher mugs
       - Space out the ordering of mugs over the next three weeks to prevent mistakes being made by the supplier (e.g., If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next three weeks)